Cannes: Île Saint-Honorat

 Cistercian monks are the only inhabitants of the smaller, southern St Honorat Island.
 Monks have inhabited the island since AD 410 and, at the height of their powers, owned Cannes, Mougins, and Vallauris.
-Medieval vestiges remain in the stark church, which is open to the public, and in the ruins of the 11th-century monastery on the sea shore.
+Medieval vestiges remain in the stark church, which is open to the public, and in the ruins of the 11th-century monastery on the seashore.
 The monks inhabit the Lérins Abbey and divide their time between prayer and producing red and white wines.

 Museums

 The Musée d'Art et d'Histoire de Provence houses artifacts from prehistoric to present, in an 18th-century mansion.
-The Musée de la Castre has objects from the Pacific Atolls, Peruvian relics and Mayan pottery.
+The Musée de la Castre has objects from the Pacific Atolls, Peruvian relics, and Mayan pottery.
 Other venues include the Musée de la Marine, Musée de la Mer, Musée de la Photographie and Musée International de la Parfumerie.

 Theatre and music

-Cannes is not known for traditional theatre.
-However, small venues stage productions and host short sketches during the annual International Actors' Performance Festival.
-Local theaters include the Espace Miramar and the Alexandre III.
+Small venues stage productions and host short sketches during the annual International Actors' Performance Festival (Festival Performance d'Acteur).
+Local theaters include the Théâtre Debussy, the Espace Miramar and the Alexandre III.